Requirements for the Major

 Upper Division Requirements:

-3. Upper Division Electives: Six additional courses (18 credits) of AMS courses numbered 301 level and above (including 500-level courses).
+3. Upper Division Electives: Six additional courses (18 credits) of AMS courses numbered 301 level and above (including 500-level courses) but not including AMS 301 and/or AMS 310.
 At most, two of the six courses can be counted from the following courses: AMS 475, AMS 476, AMS 487, non-AMS upper division mathematically oriented courses.
 Non-AMS courses may include MAT, PHY, CSE, ENG, as well as selected ECO and BUS courses, such as ECO 321, ECO 348, ECO 303 & ECO 305, and BUS 355.
 Please be sure to check with the AMS Department to enssure the non-AMS course you select will fulfill the AMS requirement.

 4. Upper Division Writing Requirement: See the AMS 300 webpage for details about the different ways to satisfy this requirement.